VerisimilitudeX/DNAnalyzer/README.md

 <h2 id="terms-of-use">Terms of Use
 </h2>

 <p>You are entirely responsible for the use of this application, including any and all activities that occur.
-While the developers strive to fix any major bugs that may be either reported by a user or discovered while debugging, the DNAnalyzer Team will not be held liable for any loss that you may incur as a result of using this application, under any circumstances.
+While the DNAnalyzer Team strives to fix all major bugs that may be either reported by a user or discovered while debugging, they will not be held liable for any loss that the user may incur as a result of using this application, under any circumstances.
 For further inquiries, please contact the following email address:
   <code>DNAnalyzer@piyushacharya.com
   </code>
 </p>

 <p>
-  <strong>Copyright © Piyush Acharya 2022.
+  <strong>Copyright (pending) © Piyush Acharya 2022.
 All rights reserved.
   </strong>
 </p>